 For fiscal 2021, we consolidated our operating segment structure from three to two by merging our Applications and Decision Management Software segments into the new Software segment.
 We performed a step one quantitative impairment test on the Software and Scores reporting units before and immediately following the change in reporting units.
 There was a substantial excess of fair value over carrying value for the reporting units and we determined goodwill was not impaired for any of our reporting units before or after the change for fiscal 2021.
 For fiscal 2022 and 2023, we performed a step zero qualitative analysis for our annual assessment of goodwill impairment.
 After evaluating and weighing all relevant events and circumstances, we concluded that it is not more likely than not that the fair value of either of our reporting units was less than their carrying amounts.
-Consequently, we did not perform a step one quantitative analysis and determined goodwill was not impaired for either of our reporting units for fiscal 2022 and 2023.
+Consequently, we did not perform a step one quantitative analysis and determined goodwill was not impaired for either of our reporting units was not impaired for either of our reporting units was not impaired for either of our reporting units was not impaired for either of our reporting units was less than their carrying amounts.